-All citizenship ceremonies are now deferred until after the pandemic crisis is over.
+All citizenship ceremonies have now resumed.
 The Home Office have extended the time required to attend a ceremony from three months to six months and will be constantly reviewing this.
-Please be assured if you have received an invitation letter to attend a Citizenship Ceremony in Wolverhampton we will be in touch with you via letter once we can re-open and the restrictions are lifted.
+Please be assured if you have received an invitation letter to attend a Citizenship Ceremony in Wolverhampton we will be in touch with you via letter as soon as we receive your paperwork from the Home Office.

 The ceremony is a means of formally welcoming citizens into their local community in Wolverhampton.
 Invitations to a citizenship ceremony, normally held in the Mayor's Parlour, are sent upon receipt of successful applications to the Home Office.